Businesses may be structured in a variety of ways, each

 A limited partnership is more closely regulated than a general partnership.
 There must be at least one general partner who manages the business and who is fully and personally responsible for claims against the business.
 In addition, there are investors who play no part in the management of the business and whose liability for the business is limited to the extent of their investment.

-Under this type of structure, you need not hold annual meetings, but you do need to file Articles of Organization and annual reports with the Secretary of State's Office.
+Under this type of structure, annual meetings are not required, but Articles of Organization and annual reports must be filed with the Secretary of State's Office.

 Professional limited liability companies have the same requirements as professional corporations (see above).

 As with a general partnership, profits are taxed as personal income for each individual partner.